-Can organisations from outside the Council of Europe member states register and receive funding from the EYF?
+Can organisations from outside the Council of Europe member states register and receive support and funding from the EYF?

 Youth NGOs must be based in one of the countries signatories to the European Cultural Convention (the 47 member states of the Council of Europe plus Kazakhstan, Holy See and Belarus).

 Question: My organisation is based in the Mediterranean basin and we have been working a lot on projects fitting into the priorities of the Council of Europe's youth sector.
 Can we register?

 Answer: Organisations having access to EYF grants must be based in one of the countries that have signed the European Cultural Convention.
 If they are based in other neighbouring countries, they can work in partnership with a youth organisation that meets the EYF criteria and that can request funding, but cannot register or apply for funding directly.

 The structure of my organisation has changed compared to the time when it was first registered in the EYF database.
 What shall we do?